Grant procedure before the European Patent Office: After grant

 Once granted, a European patent effectively comes into existence as a group of national patents in each of the designated Contracting States, and the European patent is enforceable on a country-by-country basis.
 The European patent may be centrally opposed at the EPO before the expiry of a nine-month period following the publication of grant.
 Once the nine-month opposition period has ended, third parties wishing to challenge the validity of a European patent have to institute revocation proceedings in each country in which they wish to invalidate the European patent.
+Filing a revocation action at the Unified Patent Court (UPC) is also possible if the European patent has not been opted out.

 Once a European patent is granted or more precisely within three months from the date of grant, the European patent must also be translated in an official language of each country in which the patentee wants patent protection –unless a translation is not required by application of the London Agreement.
 If the translation of the European patent is not provided to the national patent office within the prescribed time limit, the patent is deemed to be void ab initio in the corresponding country.

+The patent proprietor may also file a request for unitary effect at the EPO to obtain a European patent with unitary effect in the countries participating the Unified Patent Court Agreement (UPCA).
+The request for unitary effect "must be filed within one month of the date of publication of the mention of the grant in the European Patent Bulletin".